ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 This new environment can be activated using:

-`.../Geo-X-data-prep % mamba activate data-prep`
+`.../Geo-X-data-prep % mamba activate prep`

 Make sure to deactivate the environment before proceeding to the next step.